SoftwareHeritage/swh-model/docs/data-model.rst

 **extid**
   a relationship between an original identifier of an artifact, in its native/upstream environment, and a `core SWHID <persistent-identifiers>`, which is specific to Software Heritage.
-As such, it is a triple made of:
+As such, it includes:

   * the external identifier, stored as bytes whose format is opaque to the data model
   * a type (a simple name and a version), to identify the type of relationship
   * the "target", which is a core SWHID

+  An extid may also include a "payload", which is arbitrary data about the relationship.
+For example, an extid might link a directory to the cryptographic hash of the tarball that originally contained it.
+  In this case, the payload could include data useful for reconstructing the original tarball from the directory.

 **raw extrinsic metadata**
   an opaque bytestring, along with its format (a simple name), an identifier